How Much Is My Personal Injury Case Worth?

 What did the other person do wrong?

-He ran the red light, he was drunk when he was driving, he failed to yield the right-of-way, the product was dangerous, or things of that nature.
+He ran the red light, he was drunk when he was driving, he failed to yield the right-of-way, the product was dangerous, or I was hit by a truck driver -things of that nature.

 While liability is the first area of inquiry, it is important to note that there are other factors regarding liability that are taken into consideration in coming up with the value of the case.